John T. Sinnott

-John T. Sinnott (born May 16, 1948) is a physician, scientist, and business executive who is the Chairman of Internal Medicine at the University of South Florida (USF) Morsani College of Medicine.
+John T. Sinnott (born May 16, 1948) is a physician, scientist, and academic who is the chairman of internal medicine at the University of South Florida College of Medicine.

-Dr. Sinnott serves as chairman of the Department of Internal Medicine at the Morsani College of Medicine at the University of South Florida, the medical school's largest department.
 Sinnott is also the James P. Cullison Professor of Medicine as well.
-Sinnott has served as the director of the Florida Infectious Disease Institute since 2004 and is the former Associate Dean of USF Medicine International, which he founded with Dr. Lynette Menezes.
+Sinnott has served as the director of the Florida Infectious Disease Institute since 2004 and is the former associate dean of USF Medicine International, which he founded with Dr. Lynette Menezes.

 Sinnott studied the importance of Levamisole-induced vasculitis.